rbowsley/lamplighthelp/source/51-4-2_Custom_Tabs_and_Fields_in_Work_Records.markdown

 We’ll save this {{work}} record by clicking ‘Save’ in the bottom-right-hand corner.
 It’s now shown in the table in the ‘{{Work}} records’ tab.
 We’ll look at how this table works in a moment, but first, we’ll create one more {{work}} record, which makes use of custom fields.

-### Additional Tabs
+- **Additional Tabs**

    I’ll navigate to a {{volunteer}} profile using the search bar, and go to their ‘{{Work}} records’ tab.
 I’m going to create a {{work}} record for a {{volunteer}} support session we had earlier today, by clicking the ‘Add’ button.

    I’ll complete the first three tabs, as I would with any {{work}} record.

    I’ll enter the time and date, choose the appropriate {{workarea}} and {{subworkarea}}, and complete any other fields needed, such as location, before clicking ‘Next’.

    In the ‘Attendance’ tab, I’ll make sure Gwen and I are there, with the correct roles, and complete any custom columns in the attendance table.
 When I’ve done this, I’ll go to the details tab.

    Here I write a summary (a brief heading for the diary), and any other fields I need.
 I’m going to enter brief notes about the session.

-### ‘Volunteer Support’ Tab.
+- **‘Volunteer Support’ Tab.**

    Now, I go to my custom tab, called ‘Volunteer support’.

    This tab and its fields are unique to our system, but you may have custom tabs and fields in {{work}} records in yours.

    It consists of a series of check-boxes with which to record the topics we covered.
-I’ll use this tab for entering details of a volunteer support session, and simply ignore it when recording a different type of work.
+I’ll use this tab for entering details of a volunteer support session, and simply ignore it when recording a different type of {{work}}.

    I’ll complete the tab, and once I’ve finished, I’ll click ‘Save’.

-### Module Tabs
+- **Module Tabs**

    You may also have a variety of tabs relating to modules in your system, such as ‘Media’, ‘Expenses’ or ‘Charging’, and you may also have a ‘Tasks’ tab.
 We’ll cover each of these separately.

    Take a moment to look at your system, identify any custom tabs and fields, and consider for which types of work you’ll use each.
 In our next video I’ll introduce recurring {{work}} records.
 Thanks for watching!